annabellisa/buffel_burning/README.md

 ## License

-Binyin Winter project by Annabel Smith and Di Binyin is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+The buffel_burning project by Annabel Smith and Di Binyin is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

-Based on a work at https://github.com/annabellisa/Binyin_Winter.
+Based on a work at https://github.com/annabellisa/buffel_burning.